netlight-johannadagfalk/goclimate/app/views/api/documentations/show.md

 ## Authentication

-The GoClimateNeutral API uses API keys to authenticate requests.
+The GoClimate API uses API keys to authenticate requests.
 Get your API key by [requesting one][request].

 Authentication to the API is performed via [HTTP Basic Auth][basic-auth].